-This project is a questionnaire to determine how many years you have left to live.
-Instead of calculating this number with a usual method, it proposes that life expectancy depends strictly on the amount of things you track about yourself.
-In other words, how many things you do to improve some aspect of your life by tracking them down.
+A questionnaire will determine how many years you have left to live.
+Instead of calculating this number with age, gender and health, the life expectancy depends strictly on the amount of things you keep track about yourself.
+Will obsessive tracking improve our lives to the point that we extend human life span?

 Article: Fitbits, smartwatches, and Web apps are obsessed with death, by Molly McHugh